 We collect non-identifiable cookie information

-We collect HTTP cookie data.
+We collect HTTPS cookie data.
 Again, we use these data for research and development, system tracking, and helping visitors reach the right page.
-We use these data ourselves and we share aggregated data with our clients.
+We don’t use these data ourselves, but we share aggregated data with our clients.
 Our cookies are non-identifiable, meaning we can’t (and don’t want to) identify you or any individual person via these data.
 We collect these cookie data to help improve our website and our clients’ websites.

 What are “cookies”?